-- 10.1 That the Committee agree the recommend the following: - i) There is no change to the fees and charges associated with the Development Management pre-application service with the exception of the introduction of a householder meeting fee.
-The existing fees and charges are accepted into the Committee's budgets, which are recommended to the Policy and Resources Committee.

-- ii) There is no change to the fees and charges associated with the Parking Service.
-The existing fees and charges are accepted into the Committee's budgets, which are recommended to the Policy and Resources Committee. - iii) Fees and charges for Local Land Charges and street naming and numbering are increased in line with inflation at 4%.
+- 10.1 That the Committee agree the following recommendations: - i) There is no change to the fees and charges associated with the Development Management pre-application service.
+The existing fees and charges are accepted into the Committee's budgets, which are recommended to the Policy and Resources Committee. - ii) There is no change to the fees and charges associated with the Parking Service.
+The existing fees and charges are accepted into the Committee's budgets, which are recommended to the Policy and Resources Committee. - iii) Fees and charges for Local Land Charges and street naming and numbering are increased in line with inflation at 3%.